semaphoreci/docs/docs/faq/faq.md

   <summary>Click for details</summary>
   <p>

-It's possible to use <a href="https://docs.semaphoreci.com/reference/sem-command-line-tool/#sem-attach">sem attach</a> to an ongoing SSH session but you'd need to attach to the job ID of the SSH session.
+It's possible to use <a href="https://docs.semaphoreci.com/reference/sem-command-line-tool/#sem-attach">sem attach</a> to an ongoing SSH session, but you need to attach to the job ID of the SSH session.
-To get the job ID you can use <code>sem get jobs</code> to get the list of all running jobs.
+To get the job ID, you can use <code>sem get jobs</code> to get a list of all running jobs.
  </p>
 </details>

-### How to change the Postgres locale?
+### How can I change the Postgres locale?

 <details>
   <summary>Click for details</summary>
   <p>

 Semaphore uses <code>sem-service</code> to provide different versions of databases.
 The <code>sem-service</code> tool uses Docker containers instead of traditional Linux services.
-So, the traditional way of changing locales no longer works since it does not affect containers.
+So, the traditional way of changing locales no longer works, as it does not affect containers.
 <br>
 <br>The following recipe provides an altered version of the container to <code>sem-service</code>.
 The database should be available as before, without modifying your application in any way: